DevExpress-Examples/asp-net-web-forms-export-several-controls-to-different-sheets/Readme.md

     compositeLink.CreatePageForEachLink();
     ```

 3. Create an [XlsxExportOptions](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.XlsExportOptions) object and set its [ExportMode](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.XlsExportOptions.ExportMode) property to `SingleFilePageByPage` value to export a document to a single file, page-by-page.
-Send the export options object to the [ExportToXlsx](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.PrintingSystemBase.ExportToXlsx(System.IO.Stream-DevExpress.XtraPrinting.XlsxExportOptions)) method to export the document.
+Send the options to the [ExportToXlsx](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.PrintingSystemBase.ExportToXlsx(System.IO.Stream-DevExpress.XtraPrinting.XlsxExportOptions)) method to export the document.

     ```cs
     XlsxExportOptions options = new XlsxExportOptions();